Tiago Monteiro: Team ownership

 Monteiro became interested in team ownership during 2008, and held discussions with the BCN Competición team in the GP2 Series on the subject of a possible buy-out.
 On 27 November he announced that he had purchased the team and renamed it "Ocean Racing Technology".
 The team had a successful first year in 2009, including a win in the Belgian feature race with Portuguese driver Alvaro Parente.
 The team also competed in the GP2 Asia Series at the end of the year and the GP3 Series.
 In the winter of 2012–13, the team withdrew from GP2 and GP3 due to a lack of funding.

 Driver management

 Monteiro manages the career of fellow Portuguese racing driver António Félix da Costa.

 V8 Supercars

 On 23 April 2010, it was announced that Monteiro would compete as a "guest" driver in the Gold Coast 600 round of the V8 Supercar Championship Series in Surfers Paradise from 22–24 October 2010.
 He shared a Holden VE Commodore with Tony D'Alberto, with the car being set up by the Tony D'Alberto Racing team under the Centaur Racing banner.
 The pair recorded a DNF and a 17th-place finish in their two races.

 Personal life

-On 16 August 2008, Monteiro married Portuguese model Diana Pereira.
+On 16 August 2008, Monteiro married the Portuguese model Diana Pereira.
 The couple have a daughter, Mel (born in February 2008) and a son, Noah (born in November 2009).
+After more than a decade together, the couple divorced in 2019.
+Monteiro is now dating Alexandra Carvalho since 2020.

 Racing record

 Career summary

+^{†} As Monteiro was a guest driver, he was ineligible for championship points.